mathLab/PINA/CONTRIBUTING.md

    - The enhancement you'd like
    - Why it would be useful
    - Any ideas on how to implement it (optional but helpful)
-3. If you are not sure about (something of) the enhancement, we suggest to open a discussion to confront on that with the PINA community
+3. If you are not sure about (something of) the enhancement, we suggest to open a discussion to collaborate on it with the PINA community

 ---